Want to entice your readers to buy?

-The main CTA, highlighted with a yellow button, tells visitors to contact the company to learn more.
+The main CTA button tells visitors to contact the company to learn more.

-But if a user doesn’t want to take that action, they’re presented with a clear alternative.
+But if someone doesn’t want to take that action, they’re presented with a clear alternative.
 The button immediately to the right of the main CTA lets them view the company’s products.

 This way, they’re not driven away from the site just because they aren’t far enough along in the buying process.
 They’re encouraged to stay and learn more — which could help them get closer to a conversion.

 5. Establish Credibility

-Many digital advertising platforms today offer advanced targeting options that help marketers reach users that are likely to be part of their target audience.
+Many digital advertising platforms today offer advanced targeting options that help marketers reach people that are likely to be part of their target audience.

-This allows brands to focus their campaigns on users that could be qualified leads and customers.
+This allows brands to focus their campaigns on website visitors that could be qualified leads and customers.
 It’s a significant improvement over traditional options, which were typically limited to a particular TV channel or radio station’s target demographic.
 However, the one advantage of that old-school marketing approach was name recognition.

-After all, ads on a local radio station are likely for businesses within a 20-mile radius of you — so there’s a higher chance you’ve heard of those businesses than the ones advertising to you on Facebook.
+After all, ads on a local radio station are likely for businesses within a 20-mile radius of you — so there’s a higher chance you’ve heard of those businesses than the ones advertising to you on Facebook today.

 So as you create ads for digital platforms, it’s important to remember that even members of your target audience may be unfamiliar with your brand.